Jane Goodall: Africa

+Education

 In 1958 Leakey sent Goodall to London to study primate behaviour with Osman Hill and primate anatomy with John Napier.
 Leakey raised funds, and on 14 July 1960 Goodall went to Gombe Stream National Park, becoming the first of what would come to be called the Trimates.
 She was accompanied by her mother, whose presence was necessary to satisfy the requirements of David Anstey, chief warden, who was concerned for their safety.
 Goodall credits her mother with encouraging her to pursue a career in primatology, a male-dominated field at the time.
-Goodall has said that women were not accepted in the field when she started her research in the late 1950s.
+Goodall said that women were not accepted in the field when she started her research in the late 1950s.
 As of 2019 the field of primatology is made up almost evenly of men and women, in part thanks to the trailblazing work of Goodall and her encouragement of young women to join the field.

 Louis Leakey arranged funding, and in 1962 he sent Goodall, who had no degree, to the University of Cambridge.
 She was the eighth person to be allowed to study for a PhD at Cambridge without first having obtained a bachelor's degree.
 She attended Newnham College, Cambridge, to pursue a Doctor of Philosophy degree in ethology.
 Her thesis was completed in 1966 under the supervision of Robert Hinde on the Behaviour of free-living chimpanzees, detailing her first five years of study at the Gombe Reserve.

 On 19 June 2006 the Open University of Tanzania awarded her an honorary Doctor of Science degree.
 She became an honorary fellow of both Newnham College (her alma mater) and Darwin College, Cambridge, in 2019, when she was also awarded an honorary doctorate.